mootools/mootools-core/Docs/Utilities/Selectors.md

 Selector: not {#Selector:not}
 -------------------------------------

-Returns all elements that do not match the selector.
+Matches all elements that do not match the single selector.

 ### Usage: